Workplace sexual harassment is a form of employment discrimination in Nevada. There are typically two kinds of workplace sexual harassment:

 - expose any secret

-An example of extortion as sexual harassment is threatening to post naked pictures of someone unless that person agrees to go out with him.
+An example of extortion as sexual harassment is someone threatening to post naked pictures of you unless you agree to go out with them.

 Common extortion defenses include:

-- The defendant never intentionally threatened the victim in order to obtain something of value,
+- The defendant never intentionally threatened you in order to obtain something of value,

 - The alleged extortion qualifies as a legitimate legal business offer, or